 GPS: 42.6965, -73.0648 (Trailhead parking)

-From the trailhead, hike three miles along a ridgeline to Spruce Hill, with its 180 degree views including Mount Greylock to the west.
-Hikers can return or descend to trailheads in Savoy Mountain State Forest by the Busby or continue on the Mahican Mohawk Trail.
-An out and back trip on the Hoosac Range Trail is about six miles and takes three to four hours.
+From the trailhead, hike three miles along a ridgeline to Spruce Hill, with its 180-degree views including Mount Greylock to the west.
+Hikers can return or descend to trailheads in Savoy Mountain State Forest by the Busby or continue on the Mohican Mohawk Trail.
+An out-and-back trip on the Hoosac Range Trail is about six miles and takes three to four hours.
 Far beneath the trail is the Hoosac Tunnel, a rail connection between Northern Berkshire and Boston that opened in 1876.

 The shorter inner-loop hike to Sunset Rock provides views to the west and north, overlooking North Adams.
 A round trip is 1.6 miles.

 The 944 acres of the Hoosac Range property connect with the Massachusetts Department of Conservation and Recreation’s 11,118-acre Savoy Mountain State Forest.
 The sheer size of the protected area provides abundant habitat for a range of wildlife, from bears to beavers.

 Designed by Peter Jensen, the Hoosac Range trails take hikers past several outcroppings of the range’s characteristic Hoosac schist, a sedimentary rock that first began forming under the warm oceans of the Southern Hemisphere 550 million years ago, before traveling north via plate tectonics.
 The schist remained after the softer marble and limestone that surrounded it eroded under the constant melt-flow of glaciers.